conhof27/MIST-4610-Olympic-Data/README.md

 **Description:**
 Determine the average ticket price per sport by looking at every event that has occurred and the ticket price.
+**Justification:**
+Query 2 gives a manager perspective on event sporting event's ticket pricing.
+This query provides conglomerated data on the varying ticket prices across events.
+This provides comparable pricing data, displaying which events are more costly than others.
+It could also indicate which event's tickets may be in higher demand- indicated by a higher ticket price.
+This could provide insight into why certain events are attended more or less than others and which events that spectators would pay a higher ticket price for.

 ### Query 3: Total Athletes Registered per Country (Simple)
 <img width="567" height="67" alt="Screenshot 2026-03-30 at 1 31 28 PM" src="https://github.com/user-attachments/assets/939ec8e6-828b-4f8f-a55e-d1036e494308" />